 - commands that the defendant be arrested and brought before the nearest available magistrate judge.3

-3. When and how do arrests warrants get issued?
+3. When and how do arrest warrants get issued?

 Arrest warrants mark the beginning of a criminal case, and only judges may issue them.
 There are two ways that judges may issue arrest warrants: